kurtosis-tech/kurtosis/docs/docs/guides/running-private-packages.md

 kurtosis run github.com/tedim52/my-private-package
 ```

 Now, the package should run!
-Additionally, any [locators](../advanced-concepts/locators.md) that refer to resources in private GitHub repositories you have access to (eg. in`upload_files` or `import_module`) are also enabled.
+Additionally, any [locators](../advanced-concepts/locators.md)  (e.g. in `upload_files` or `import_module`) that refer to resources in private GitHub repositories you have access to, are also authorized.